 Redside Dace has been captured from over 60 streams or sections of rivers in 25 watersheds in Ontario.
+Knowledge of its decline is adequate because many streams have been sufficiently surveyed through time.
 A summary of available data indicates that the species was still extant in 34 streams in 16 watersheds from 1980 to 2002 (COSEWIC 2007); since 2007, it has been found in 2 additional watersheds.
-Overall, it has been extirpated from the following 9 watersheds: unknown creek in Clarkson, Etobicoke Creek, Highland Creek, Mimico Creek, Morrison Creek, Pringle Creek, Petticoat Creek, Wedgewood Creek, and a stream on an island in the Welland Canal (DFO 2019).
-The species may also be extirpated from 3 other drainages: Spencer Creek, Bronte Creek, and Irvine Creek (Barnucz and Drake 2021).
+Overall, it has been extirpated from the following 9 watersheds: Sheridan Creek, Etobicoke Creek, Highland Creek, Mimico Creek, Morrison Creek, Pringle Creek, Petticoat Creek, Wedgewood Creek, and a stream on an island in the Welland Canal (DFO 2019).
+The species may also be extirpated from 4 other drainages: the Don River, Spencer Creek, Bronte Creek, and Irvine Creek (Barnucz and Drake 2021).
 Sampling efforts targeting historical Redside Dace sites indicate that the abundance and range of many of the extant populations have been reduced, in some cases dramatically.
 For example, in the upper Saugeen River, Redside Dace was recorded in a stream stretch of approximately 40 km at 26 sites in 1951, and over 100 individuals were captured from Meux Creek (Saugeen River tributary) in 1985.
 However, sampling in the Saugeen River in 1985 and 2000 at most of the historical sites found it at only 3 sites in a 3 km stretch, and extensive sampling of Meux Creek in 2004 resulted in the capture of 1 Redside Dace.
 Since 2000, only 20 individuals have been captured from historical sites in the Saugeen River (DFO 2019).
-Sampling conducted in 2023 captured 74 Redside Dace from 12 sites in the Saugeen (sites located near Wareham); however, no individuals were captured in Meux Creek (DFO, unpubl. data).
 In Spencer Creek, it was found in scattered locations in a stream stretch of approximately 18 km in the early 1970s.
 Intensive sampling from 1997 to 2001 and in 2018 at historical sites produced only a single specimen and, despite several sampling attempts, it has not been collected from Spencer Creek since 1998 and Flamborough Creek since 1984 (DFO 2019; Barnucz and Drake 2021).
-Reductions in range and abundance have also occurred in other watersheds such as Lynde Creek, the Credit River, Don River, Humber River, Duffins Creek, Holland River (Kettleby and Sharon creeks), and the Rouge River.
+Reductions in range and abundance have also occurred in other watersheds such as Lynde Creek, the Credit River, Humber River, Duffins Creek, Holland River (Kettleby and Sharon creeks), and the Rouge River.
 For further information regarding the status of populations within specific Canadian watersheds, refer to the Science Advisory Report from the RPA (DFO 2019).